AlessandraMazzocchi/alemazzocchi-website/_posts/2021-03-23-exercise-11-open-formats-ii.markdown

 * Varieties from the previous 3
 <br>
 <br>

-It can be noticed that it is not possible to draw a clear line and define columns, categories, selection due to the extreme irregularity of the text.
+<p> It can be noticed that it is not possible to draw a clear line and define columns, categories, selection due to the extreme irregularity of the text.</p>
 <br>
 <br>
 # DATA DICTIONARY